 The 5 step process below summarises a typical pathway for identifying any SEND.

-It may be necessary that an action point (intervention) is planned for an individual pupil which will then be carefully monitored over a specific time period.
+3. It may be necessary that an action point (intervention) is planned for an individual pupil which will then be carefully monitored over a specific time period.
+The pupil may be at this point placed on a monitor list.

-Please note that although we recommend the following 5 step procedure parents can raise concerns with either the schools family liaison worker or SENCO at any time.
+Please note that although we recommend the following 5 step procedure parents can raise concerns with either the schools family support worker (Ali Cuckow) or SENCO (Jo O'Neill) at any time.
 Meetings via the phone or in person can be arranged through the school office on 01473 741305.

 Click here for more information.